segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 > **Stanford University:** [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction)
 >
-This course bundle by Stanford University—in partnership with DeepLearning.AI, a near-ubiquitous fixture in the AI education space—offers a comprehensive dive into the world of Machine Learning.
+This course bundle by Stanford University, in partnership with DeepLearning.AI, a near-ubiquitous fixture in the AI education space, offers a comprehensive dive into the world of Machine Learning.
 From basic concepts to advanced applications, it provides the kind of content that'll prove extremely valuable for those interested in building and manipulating AI models.
 >
 > **Free or Paid:** Free to audit, paid to access graded materials and get a certificate of completion.
 {: .notice--primary}

 > **Google:** [Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course)
 >
-When it comes to AI education, Google's resources are top-tier—and for good reason.
+When it comes to AI education, Google's resources are top-tier, and for good reason.
 Let's not forget that [Google](https://www.wired.com/story/eight-google-employees-invented-modern-ai-transformers-paper/) invented [Transformers](https://en.wikipedia.org/wiki/Attention_Is_All_You_Need) (the "T" in GPT), which revolutionized the AI landscape.
 Their Machine Learning Crash Course is designed to get you up to speed quickly with the fundamentals and practical applications of ML.
 For those with more time on their hands, Google's broader [Machine Learning education portal](https://developers.google.com/machine-learning) offers even more in-depth materials.
 These resources are particularly valuable for those preparing for technical interviews in the field.
 >
 > **Free or Paid:** Free.
 {: .notice--primary}